chef-boneyard/chef-web-docs-2016/includes_api_chef_server/includes_api_chef_server_endpoint_role_name_environments_get.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The GET method returns a list of the environments that have environment-specific run lists in the given role as |json|.
+The GET method returns a list of the environments that have environment-specific run-lists in the given role as |json| data.

 This method has no parameters.